 The Board believes the Company's current management structure facilitates risk oversight by combining experienced leadership with independent review by the Board and its committees.
-Potential risk factors that are monitored through this structure include financial, operational, technological, disaster, environmental, social, cybersecurity, legal and regulatory, fraud/corruption, employment practices, executive compensation, and reputational and legislative issues.
-Management periodically makes presentations to the Board on the Company's overall enterprise risk management program, including reports on the Company's top existing risks, how the risks have been trending, and how they are addressed by Company strategy; mitigating activities; emerging risks and circumstances; and the effectiveness of the security, back-up, and contingency provisions of the Company's information systems.
+Potential risk factors that are monitored through this structure include financial, operational, technological, disaster, environmental, social, cybersecurity, talent, legal and regulatory, fraud/corruption, employment practices, executive compensation, and reputational and legislative issues.
+Management periodically makes presentations to the Board on the Company's overall enterprise risk management program, including reports on the Company's top existing risks, how the risks have been trending, and how they are addressed by exposures, including cybersecurity and ESG-related risks, and the Company's policies for risk assessment and risk management.
+The Audit Committee meets regularly with financial management, including the Chief Financial Officer, the Vice President-Controller and Chief Accounting Officer, and the Vice President-Internal Audit, as well as our independent registered public accounting firm.
+The Audit Committee also reviews the activities of the Company's Risk Management Committee, which consists of several members of senior management.

+Company strategy; mitigating activities; emerging risks and circumstances; and the effectiveness of the security, back-up, and contingency provisions of the Company's information systems.
 The Board's committees assist with risk oversight within their respective areas of responsibility, and the Board is regularly informed about each committee's activities.

 The Audit Committee directly oversees risk management relating to financial reporting and public disclosure and the steps management has taken to monitor and control those exposures.
-In addition, the Audit Committee is responsible for the oversight of general financial risk matters, significant risk exposures, including ESG matters, and the Company's policies for risk assessment and risk management.
-The Audit reasonably likely to have a material adverse effect on the Company.
+In addition, the Audit Committee is responsible for the oversight of general financial risk matters, significant risk evaluated those policies and practices, including our incentive plans, and determined they do not create any risks that are reasonably likely to have a material adverse effect on the Company.
 For more information, see "Compensation Discussion & Analysis-Compensation Risk Assessment."